 To learn more about how to use these set expressions, see Set modifiers.

 To learn more about alternate states see Using alternate states for comparative analysis.

 Select a function from a specific category to insert it into the expression editor.
 You can use functions to generate more complex expressions.
 A small syntax template shows you how each function is used.

 Select whether you want to insert the current selection or a bookmark as a set expression.
-If available, you can choose which alternate state to base the current selection or the bookmark on.
+If available, you can choose which alternate state on which to base the current selection or bookmark.